SixLabors/docs/articles/imagesharp.drawing/canvas.md

 ## Retained Scene Replay

 Use `CreateScene()` when the same recorded drawing should be replayed into more than one canvas target.
-It seals and prepares the recorded drawing commands into a retained backend scene. `RenderScene(...)` inserts that retained scene into the receiving canvas timeline at the point where it is called.
+It seals and prepares the recorded drawing commands into a retained backend scene. `RenderScene(...)` inserts that retained backend scene into the receiving canvas timeline at the point where it is called.

 The scene is backend-owned state, so keep it alive until every canvas that records it has been disposed.
 A canvas that receives `RenderScene(...)` still replays on disposal like any other canvas.

+Retained backend scenes are useful when preparation is the repeated cost: logos, icons, map overlays, decorative vector art, or other drawing that is reused across many targets.
+They are not editable scene graphs.
+If the geometry, brushes, text, or image resources need to change, record a new scene.

 ```csharp
 using SixLabors.ImageSharp;